Support / Bob PetHair / Replace the Main Brush Clutch

 Bob’s cover is now completely detached and can be set aside for the rest of the repair.

-When finished, you’re ready to close the cover.
+When finished, you’re ready to start closing Bob’s cover.

 Reattach all 4 circuit plugs connecting Bob’s cover to the mainboard.